 Appeal Body, Deadline, Required Documents, and Official Appeal Fee

 In accordance with article 20 of the Code, the provisional refusal decision of the Office can be appealed before the Re-examination and Evaluation Board (“Board”) of the Office.
 The decision on the appeal will be examined by the Board comprising of three members (i.e., the chairman of the Board and two trademark examiners of the Office who have no connection to the refusal decision of the Office being appealed).

 The appeal must be filed within two months from the date of notification of the refusal decision (i.e., the notification received from the Office or in case of an international registration under the Madrid Protocol, the notification received from the WIPO).

 The appeal petition along with any relevant evidence supporting the grounds for appeal is submitted through the online system of the Office.
 The language of the submission must be Turkish.
 If the original evidence is in a foreign language, its Turkish translation certified by a sworn translator will also be needed.
 However, it is not required to submit a power of attorney for the respective appeal, even though persons (natural or legal) who reside outside of Turkey may only be represented by trademark attorneys registered in Turkey.

 The official appeal fee to be paid to the Office is TRY 370 for the year 2020.

 The decisions of the Board are final.
-If the appeal is dismissed (either in its entirety or partially), a cancellation action against the respective final decision may be initiated within two months from the date of notification of the respective decision.
-The cancellation action must be filed before the specialized IP courts in Ankara, namely Ankara Intellectual and Industrial Rights Civil Court.
+If the appeal is dismissed (either in its entirety or partially), an annulment lawsuit against the respective final decision may be initiated within two months from the date of notification of the respective decision.
+The annulment lawsuit must be filed before the specialized IP courts in Ankara, namely Ankara Intellectual and Industrial Rights Civil Court.
 The respective court’s jurisdiction is exclusive.